What Healthcare Professionals Need to Know About Trauma Therapy in Seattle

 What you do as a medical professional is an extremely valuable asset to your community.
 You deserve to be taken care of and celebrated.
 If you feel stressed, anxious, fearful, depressed or are unsure of the mental impacts your job has had on you, reach out and schedule a free consultation.
 I offer flexible online services and can work with your needs.
 Let’s start you on the road to peace and fulfillment.

 Learn more about me here.
-Or check out my specialties: Infertility, pregnancy loss, medical trauma, health issues, menopause, and grief.
+Or check out my specialties: Infertility, pregnancy loss, medical trauma, anxiety, health issues, menopause, and grief.
 Or return back to the blog.